BIOS6623-UCD/bios6623-micpalumbo/README.md

 I don't know if this is a general readme file for our entire repository and all the work we do in this class.
 It seems like we should have a readme file for each project we work on.
 Not sure if that is something that we will create or that we need to create on our own so I will ask that in class on Wednesday.

+I save my changes in Rmarkdown and then see that the readme is in the unstaged section.
+So I staged it then added a summary of my changes and then pressed commit.
+Then I pressed the push button to push my changes to github.